-In addition to the NESCAC events, Hamilton plays 36-hole tournaments at Middlebury College, Williams College and Skidmore College in the fall.
-The Continentals practice at the private, 18-hole Skenandoa Club just one mile from campus and host one tournament in the fall and spring.
-The team travels south during the College's spring break in March.
-Hamilton spent nearly two weeks at PGA Village in Port St. Lucie, Fla., and Myrtle Beach, S.C., during spring break in recent years.
+In addition to the NESCAC event, Hamilton plays 36-hole tournaments at Middlebury College, Williams College and St. Lawrence University in the fall.
+The Continentals practice at the private, 18-hole Skenandoa Club just one mile from campus.
+The team has traveled south to PGA Village in Port St. Lucie, Fla., and Myrtle Beach, S.C., during spring break in recent years.

 Men's golf has been a varsity sport at Hamilton since 1930.
 The program emerged as one of the strongest in the Northeast during the 1990s.
 Four individuals, including Brian Williams '04 in 2004, have participated in the NCAA championship since 1989.
 Three players have earned All-America status including Scott in 2011, Steve Elkins '90 in 1990 and H. Ward Wettlaufer '59, who was a two-time honoree in 1958 and 1959.

-Brad Roche '11 was a two-time all-region selection and a three-time NESCAC all-conference team member, including a pair of first-team honors.
-Roche finished second in the 2007 NESCAC qualifier at The Skenandoa Club and captured the rookie of the year award.
-Roche made the all-region team in 2008 and 2009.
-He also was selected to the 2008 Division III all-freshman team.
+Brad Roche '11 was a two-time all-region selection and a three-time member of the NESCAC all-conference team, including a pair of first-team honors.
+Roche finished second in the 2007 NESCAC qualifier and captured the rookie of the year award.
+Roche made the all-region team in 2008 and 2009 and was selected to the 2008 Division III all-freshman team.

 Exceptional academic performance has always been a staple of the men's golf program.
-Dave Christie '09, Jeff Corbett '09 and Mike Hayes '08 were selected Division III All-America scholars by the GCAA in 2008 and Corbett made the list again in 2009.
-Knute Gailor '13 and Conor Fox '15 made the 2012 NESCAC Fall All-Academic Team.
+Chris Bousquet '16 made the 2013 NESCAC Fall All-Academic Team.
 Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing.
+Dave Christie '09, Jeff Corbett '09 and Mike Hayes '08 were GCAA Division III All-America scholars in 2008 and Corbett made the list again in 2009.